Closed reduction vs Open Reduction

 What is an open reduction?

-Internal fixation, which refers to the use of medical devices like plates and screws, holds the bones in place.
+Internal fixation refers to the use of medical devices like plates and screws, which are used to hold the bones in place.
 This method is essential for displaced fractures, where the bone fragments are significantly out of place.
 Open reduction surgery is crucial in preventing complications like avascular necrosis and ensuring the fractured bone returns to its normal anatomical position.

 Board-certified orthopedic surgeons often perform this procedure, especially when closed reduction and internal fixation cannot achieve the desired results.
 Using pain medicine and advanced techniques ensures that the bone heals correctly, avoiding issues with soft tissue and promoting optimal bone healing.